wgroeneveld/brainbaking/content/post/2020/06/tracking-and-privacy-on-websites.md

 ![](/img/privacy/servers-hln.png)

 These servers are serving data when my adblocking system is turned _off_. `tentacles.smartocto.com`?
 A quick look at that webites says things like "make every story count" and "translate strategy into actionable notifications".
-Smells like they're shipping off tracking data to one of those analytics companies that live on this kind of shit.
+Smells like they're shipping off tracking data to one of those analytics companies that feed on the information of others.

 Let's try another more authorative news website in Belgium, vrt.be/nws.
 This time, I let Opera inform me on what was blocked and what was not.
 It blocks both ads and trackers (image pixels, javascript).